crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 Also, note:

-- shapeshifter = Verwandler
-- (draconian) shifter (NOT a shapeshifter - they use translocations magic (teleportation, etc.) = Verschieber
+- (draconian) shifter - (this is NOT a shapeshifter/transmuter (Verwandler) - shift here refers to movement via blinking/teleportation) = Verschieber

 Banishment has a very specific meaning in DCSS: